weaveworks-liquidmetal/site/docs/tutorial-basics/congratulations.md

 ## What's next?

-- Read the [advanced guides](/docs/category/guides) on how to provision Liquid Metal hardware and clusters in production environments
+- Read the [advanced guides](/docs/category/guides) on how to provision Liquid Metal hardware and clusters in production environments :mechanical_arm:
-- Check out the [architecture](/docs/category/architecture) of the various components
+- Check out the [architecture](/docs/category/architecture) of the various components :electric_plug:
-- Get involved in the [Liquid Metal Community](/community)
+- Get involved in the [Liquid Metal Community](/docs/community) :female-technologist: